Loading…

-"How much does a wedding cost?" is hard to answer because it depends on style and guest count.
-What can be answered is where the money goes and the proportions that make sense — once you see the picture, setting and controlling the budget gets much easier.
+"How much does a wedding cost?" is a tough one to answer, because it hinges on style and guest count.
+But here's what can be answered: where the money goes and the proportions that make sense.
+Once you can see the picture, setting and controlling the budget gets a whole lot easier.
+(Want a quick number?
+Estimate a range with the wedding budget calculator.)

 | Category | Common range | Notes |